-Results at the end of Key Stage 4 are consistently in the region of 75-80% of pupils gaining 5 grades A-C (9-4), with 65-70% doing so in 5 grades A-C including English (9-4) and Mathematics (9-4).
-Most recently, excellent progress has been made by pupils in English, Mathematics and Humanities placing the School in or near the top 30% of all schools in all three curriculum areas.
+Results at the end of Key Stage 4 are consistently in the region of 75-80% of pupils gaining 5 grades 9-4 (A-C), with around 70% doing so in 5 grades 9-4 (A-C) including English (9-4) and Mathematics (9-4).
+Most recently, excellent progress has been made by pupils in Science, Humanities, Drama and Physical Education placing the School in or near the top 30% of all schools in all four curriculum areas.

 To continue to ensure staff are efficiently deployed and are appropriately qualified to meet the needs of the curriculum, the academy continues to regularly review the staffing structure.
-As a result all classes continue to be taught by graduate subject specialists.
+As a result virtually all classes at KS3, and all classes at KS4 continue to be taught by graduate subject specialists.
 Specialist qualified Teaching Assistants are also employed within the English, Mathematics and Science faculties.
 We allocate additional staff to targeted key curriculum areas and pupil groupings, such as providing extra staffing in English and Mathematics where all pupils in the lowest set receive in-class support.
 We also provide targeted support for students as appropriate through a range of after-school classes, homework support and an extensive clubs programme covering all curriculum areas.
 The academy continues to run a programme of Year 11 revision classes during the Easter holidays to improve pupil performance.

 We have well-established tracking systems to record all aspects of student data, including academic progress throughout Years 7 to 11, and to ensure that interventions and support are targeted to achieve Value for Money.
-Progress is measured in sub-levels throughout Key Stage 3 whilst a fine grading system is introduced in Year 11 to ensure mentoring is offered to those pupils where maximum impact is likely.
+Progress is measured using a pathways system throughout Key Stage 3 whilst a fine grading system is introduced in Years 10 and 11, Key Stage 4, to ensure mentoring is offered to those pupils where maximum impact is likely.
 Progress is reported to parents on three occasions each year supported by at least two parents' consultation evenings for each year group.

-During the past 2 years, our use of Pupil Premium funding has been significantly revised.
+During the past 3 years, our use of Pupil Premium funding has been significantly revised.
 On a pupil level, this has been centred around increasing the range of trips and visits within our 'Aspirations Programme', including a focus in KS3.
-This has included the running of the 'Brilliant Club' programme in Years 8 and 9 which is presented as a 'Scholar's Programme' and includes a launch and graduation visit to two top universities, small group tutorials, additional homework and submission of a 1500 word essay at the end of the course.
-Alongside this, a range of other opportunities have also been provided to pupils eligible for Pupil premium funding, including visits to Hartpury, the University of Gloucester, the Ernest Cooke trust and the Royal International Air Tattoo.
+This has included the running of the 'Brilliant Club' programme which has now involved pupils from Year 7, 8 and 9 and which is presented as a 'Scholar's Programme' and includes a launch and graduation visit to two top universities, small group tutorials, additional homework and submission of a 1500 word essay at the end of the course.
+Alongside this, a range of other opportunities have also been provided to pupils eligible for Pupil Premium funding, including visits to local colleges the University of Gloucester, the Ernest Cooke Trust and the Royal International Air Tattoo.